Course Overview

 We treat AI-based assistance, such as ChatGPT and Copilot, the same way we treat collaboration with other people: you are welcome to talk about your ideas and work with other people, both inside and outside the class, as well as with AI-based assistants.

 However, all work you submit must be your own.
-You should never include in your assignment anything that was not written directly by you without proper citation (including quotation marks and in-line citation for direct quotes).
+You should never include in your assignment anything that was not written directly by you without proper citation.

 Including anything you did not write in your assignment without proper citation will be treated as an academic misconduct case.
 If you are unsure where the line is between collaborating with AI and copying AI, we recommend the following heuristics:

 Heuristic 1: Never hit “Copy” within your conversation with an AI assistant.
-You can copy your own work into your own conversation, but do not copy anything from the conversation back into your assignment.
+Do not copy your own work into your own conversation, and do not copy anything from the conversation back into your assignment.

 Instead, use your interaction with the AI assistant as a learning experience, then let your assignment reflect your improved understanding.